clarkevansteenderen/CBC_Tutorials/Tutorial_1/Tut1_phylogenies.md

 that follow the first “end;” (begin assumptions; options deftype=unord;
 end;).

-This is available as the **12S\_confusus\_for\_popart.NEX** file in this repository.
+This file is available as the **12S\_confusus\_for\_popart.NEX** file in this repository.
 You can then add a TRAITS block section below the sequences.
 This is used to specify groupings within your sequences (e.g. geographic location or host plant), so that you can colour your haplotype network accordingly.
-Have a look at the example in this file.
+Have a look at the formatting in this file.

 Read the **12S\_confusus\_for\_popart.NEX** file into PopART.
 Network –\> TCS network.
 Change colours by clicking Edit –\> Set trait colour.